LLNL/havoqgt/TUTORIALS.md

 $ make
 ```
 To compile havoqgt, Boost libraries are required.
 Please download from http://www.boost.org/ (at least version 1.59 is required).
 You don't need to compile it; just specify its root directory in the script file (do_cmake.sh).

+GCC 4.8 or more is also required.

 # Options
 + `-o<string>`